A four-part micro-credential series.

 Presented by Erika L. Liljedahl, Psy.D., Kate Tshikalu-John, M.A. student, and Patricia H. A. Perez, Ph.D.

-This course, when attended and completed in its entirety, offers 4.0 APA CEs for Psychologists, 4.0 Illinois CEUs for Licensed Counselors and Social Workers, 4.0 BBS California CEs for LPCCs, LPSW, and LMFTs, 4.0 SHRM PDCs for Human Resource Professionals, or 4.0 NBCC Clock Hours.
+This course, when attended and completed in its entirety, offers 4.0 APA CEs for Psychologists, 4.0 Illinois CEUs for Licensed Counselors and Social Workers, 4.0 BBS California CEs for LPCCs, LPSW, and LMFTs, or 4.0 SHRM PDCs for Human Resource Professionals.

 Modules 1-3 will be asynchronous, to be completed on your own time.